-3. Pressure Washers
+3. Be Careful when Using Pressure Washers

 Use pressure washers only when it’s needed.
 Too much of it could cause gaskets to leak.
 You also have to be careful when pressure washing on malleable sections as they could come loose.In most cases you’ll just need a sprayer hose and a brush.
 Reserve that pressure washer for dirt that the hose and sprayer cannot remove.

-4. Start With A Hose Down
+4. Start With a Hose Down

 Begin by hosing down to eliminate as much of the dirt, grime and dust.
 This cuts down the amount of cleaning you have to do as most of the dirt will come off.

-5. The RV Body
+5. Cleaning Methods according to the RV Body

 Your RV will have one of the three body types below.